pareshsalunke/giphy-gif/README.md

 You are making this world a better place by using GIFs

 If it doesn't work, please email me at pareshsalunke@gmail.com

+OPTIONAL
+Removed the reference for Chrome dev tool extension from configureStore since not everyone needs it unless except for development purpose.
+Its a really good tool for Redux development.
+If you happen to install it in chrome, please uncomment the